 Heading to the east of France

 If you’re heading to Jura or Burgundy, Calais or Caen are good choices of port depending on where you’re departing from in the UK.
 We’d recommend a short stopover in or around Paris which is between 3-3.5 hours drive away.
-Both La Croix du Vieux Pont and International Maissons-Laffitte are both great choices depending on which port you arrive at.
+La Croix du Vieux Pont is a great choice whichever port you arrive at.
 It splits the journey well for a four to five hour drive through stunning scenery the next day.
 If you can, visit the Morvan Natural Park with its enchanting rolling meadows, traditional villages and castles.
 Or stop for lunch in beautiful Besancon; a UNESCO World Heritage Site packed with historic buildings.
 Julius Caesar called it the “jewel in my crown”.
-He’d still recognise it today.
 For the best views head up to the Citadel on the top of the hill (main pic, above).

 Heading to the south west of France

 If you’re feeling like a real adventure and want to journey down to the south of France then this is where a strategic stopover is essential.
 You’re best taking the ferry to St Malo and driving the 3.5 hours to Vendee.
 Stay at Le Clarys Plage in St Jean-de-Monts and the following day take the coastal road to La Tranche-sur-Mer, drive through the nature reserve around the Bay of Aiguillon and then head on down to Gascony.
 At around four and a half hours this drive takes slightly longer but it’s well worth taking the scenic route in these parts.
 You’ll also pass right by Bordeaux too so take some time to pick up a fine bottle of wine (or two) and admire the mighty gothic Cathedral and Grand Theatre.